frederiksemmel/linicrypt_symmetries/no_nonces.typ

   When $T$ is injective, we can do the core step of the main proof from @TCC:McQSwoRos19.
-  This is the one where we show the result of a call to $H$ was already determined beforehand, so #Att has to have been very lucky if we assume $H$ is a random oracle.
+  This is the one where we show the result of a call to $H$ was already determined beforehand, via an equation where the left is randomly chosen, and the right is a linear combination of known values.
+  This means that #Att was very lucky if we assume $H$ is a random oracle.

-  This equation can be derived from assuming #C is not solvable.
+  This equation can be derived from assuming #C is not solvable outside of $W$.
+  Because this means, in particular, #C is not solvable itself.
   No matter what ordering of #C we choose, for some $i$ the negated solvability condition implies a linear equation with $aa_i #vv$ on the left side, and previously determined values on the right side.